beirtipol/DateConverters/README.md

 I'd guess you're here because you've also found yourself doing a lot of date conversions.
 I found that the easiest way to perform a big refactor was to try and get everything in to the same date api, whatever one you choose (obviously java.util.time.*) and the easy way to do that is to convert a few classes at a time, rather than going big bang.
 As you're able to autowire just a single 'Converters' class in, you can easily remove it as you replace the code with a more up to date api.

+## How do I use it?

+Currently awaiting approval by Sonatype so that it can be published to maven central.
+For now, you can just download and run 'mvn install' to deploy to your own local repository.
+You only need depend on 'date-converters-core'.

 ## How is it written?

 I used Spring 5 and a bit of Spring Boot to provide simple autowiring.
 My first iterations of this depended on many interfaces and extensions of interfaces.
 If you wanted to write a converter for a new type, you were forced to write a converter between your new type and every other existing type.
 When you wanted to merge multiple type converters together, things got really messy.